aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 Commands to view and change parameters to improve timing and run synthesis

 ```
-# Now once again we have to prep design so as to update variables
 prep -design picorv32a -tag 24-03_10-03 -overwrite

-# Addiitional commands to include newly added lef to openlane flow merged.lef
 set lefs [glob $::env(DESIGN_DIR)/src/*.lef]
 add_lefs -src $lefs

-# Command to display current value of variable SYNTH_STRATEGY
 echo $::env(SYNTH_STRATEGY)

-# Command to set new value for SYNTH_STRATEGY
 set ::env(SYNTH_STRATEGY) "DELAY 3"

-# Command to display current value of variable SYNTH_BUFFERING to check whether it's enabled
 echo $::env(SYNTH_BUFFERING)

-# Command to display current value of variable SYNTH_SIZING
 echo $::env(SYNTH_SIZING)

-# Command to set new value for SYNTH_SIZING
 set ::env(SYNTH_SIZING) 1

-# Command to display current value of variable SYNTH_DRIVING_CELL to check whether it's the proper cell or not
 echo $::env(SYNTH_DRIVING_CELL)

-# Now that the design is prepped and ready, we can run synthesis using following command
 run_synthesis
 ```